replit/graphql-codegen-persisted-queries/README.md

 ## How It Works

-The plugin's workflow is straightforward but powerful:
+The plugin's workflow is straightforward:

 1. It collects all GraphQL operations from your codebase
+2. It adds `__typename` to all selection sets in the operations for proper type resolution
-2. It extracts and resolves all fragments used in each operation
+3. It identifies all fragments used in each operation, resolving them recursively to ensure all nested fragments are included
+4. It orders the documents with operation definitions first, followed by fragments to ensure hash consistency
+5. It generates operation hashes using the specified algorithm (default: `sha256`)
-3. It outputs a manifest file in your chosen format (client or server)
+6. It outputs a manifest file in your chosen format (client or server)

-All generated hashes use the algorithm you specify (default: `sha256`).
-You can enable the "Prefixed Document Identifier" format (e.g., `sha256:abc123...`) for compliance with the [GraphQL over HTTP specification](https://github.com/graphql/graphql-over-http/blob/52d56fb36d51c17e08a920510a23bdc2f6a720be/spec/Appendix%20A%20--%20Persisted%20Documents.md#sha256-hex-document-identifier) by setting `includeAlgorithmPrefix: true`.
+You can enable the "Prefixed Document Identifier" format (e.g., `sha256:abc123...`) for compliance with the [GraphQL over HTTP specification (RFC at the time of publishing this package)](https://github.com/graphql/graphql-over-http/blob/52d56fb36d51c17e08a920510a23bdc2f6a720be/spec/Appendix%20A%20--%20Persisted%20Documents.md#sha256-hex-document-identifier) by setting `includeAlgorithmPrefix: true`.

 ## Development